 To Wrap It Up

-The holidays can be stressful for both us and our furry friends.
+The holidays are stressful for both us and our furry friends.
 It’s also easy to overlook them with all of our other responsibilities piling up.

 Make sure to give your pet the attention they’re used to, stick to their routines, warm them up to new people, and consider a calming supplement to help them enjoy the holidays as much as you do.

-If you have any questions about keeping your pet calm during the holidays, let us know in the comments below!
+For any questions you may have about keeping your pet calm during the holidays, let us know in the comments below!